 The annual Jacob’s Ladder Spring Retreat held over the Palm Sunday weekend was a smashing success.
 Thirty-nine Climbers made their way to Camp Piankatank in Hartfield, VA on Friday to enjoy each others company for the holiday.
 The weekend was a mixture of joyous celebrations culminating in the choice of the 2017 summer program theme: “To be Continued…”

 It was a weekend of transition for Jacob’s Ladder as the new executive director, Mrs. Lendermon met current Climbers for the first time.
 She and her husband got to know what it means to be part of the Jacob’s Ladder Family.
 “Mrs. L” led a circle time reflecting on intentional acts of kindness and gave each Climber a beanie animal as a reminder to incorporate kindness in their daily lives.

-Saturday activities began with Climbers portraying skits on the theme: What do you like most about camp?
+Saturday activities began with Climbers portraying skits on the theme: What do you like most about the summer program?
 An everybody-play outdoor game of tag ensued as the Climbers enjoyed the lovely sunshine.
 When time-out was called to come indoors, Climbers settled into writing letters of greeting to the New Climbers scheduled for arrival this summer.